 - 1 teaspoon honey

 - 2 - 3 Tablespoons olive oil

-- 4 1/2- 5 cups all purpose flour
+- 4½ - 5 cups all purpose flour

 - 1 - 2 teaspoons corn meal

 - 1 Tablespoon balsamic glaze

-- 1 cup low-moisture mozzarella cheese shredded
+- 1 cup low-moisture mozzarella cheese (shredded)

-- 1/8 red onion cut into thin slices
+- ⅛ red onion (cut into thin slices)

-- 1 red pear sliced
+- 1 red pear (sliced)

-- 2 oz prosciutto thinly sliced
+- 2 ounces prosciutto (thinly sliced)

 - 1 cup arugula

 - 1 Tablespoon olive oil

-- 1 pinch salt and pepper each
+- 1 pinch salt and pepper (each)

+- Proof the yeast.
 In a large bowl, combine the water, yeast, and sugar.
 Set aside and allow to proof for 5 minutes.

+- Make the dough.
 Add the salt and honey to the yeast and then add in the flour 1 cup at a time, stirring until the flour is mostly incorporated before adding the next cup.
 Mix with a spoon until the dough becomes too thick and then begin kneading the dough in the bowl with your hands.
 The dough should be thick and soft, but not too sticky.
 Knead for 3-4 minutes.

+- Rise.
 Pour 1 Tablespoon of olive oil over the bread and knead again, forming the dough into a ball.
 Drizzle with an additional tablespoon of olive oil.
 Cover and set aside to let the dough rise for 30 minutes.

+- Add toppings.
 Spread on the balsamic glaze, then sprinkle on the mozzarella cheese, red onion slices, brie cheese, prosciutto, and red pear slices.

+- Transfer pizza to Dutch oven.
 Lift and set aside the lid of your Dutch oven.
 Transfer the pizza while still on the parchment paper to the preheated oven.
 Press the sides of the dough into the parchment along the sides of the Dutch oven.
 Place 2 or 3 long metal skewers across the top of the Dutch oven before replacing the lid to create a vent for steam to escape.

+- Cook.
 Cook the pizzas until the edges of the crust are golden brown and the cheese has completely melted, about 25-35 minutes (start checking at 15 minutes, just so you can make any heat adjustments as needed).

+- Make remaining toppings.
 While the pizza cooks, mix up the arugula, olive oil, salt, and pepper in a small bowl and set aside.